seckinalp/seckinalp/README.md

 Have a nice day !
-I am a freshman computer science student at Bilkent University
+<br>I am a freshman computer science student at Bilkent University
 <br>19
 <br>Turkey